livepeer/docs/docs/installation/livepeer-quickstart-shortversion.md

 - working knowledge of a command line interface
 		 `wget` is recommended
 		 `cURL` alternatively can be used
-- working with a Binary and/or Docker installation
+- working with a Binary and/or Docker installations
-- familiary with networking concepts
+- familiary with networking configurations
-- access to an Ethereum network
+- access to an [EVM-compatible](https://ethereum.org/en/developers/docs/evm/) network (Livepeer is on [Arbitrum](/video-miners/how-to-guides/l2-migration))

 **Developers**
 - Go language